 I also offer custom training and research services for companies interested in learning and implementing data science techniques using R and programmatic workflows.
 I am an RStudio certified trainer, and have experience teaching learners of all different backgrounds how to apply programmatic techniques to extract knowledge from data.
 For more information on the types of services I can offer you, contact me directly.

 Our cute cat Ariel

 This week’s Riddler Express features a challenge drawn from the world of football analytics: In the Riddler Football League, you are coaching the Arizona Ordinals against your opponent, the Detroit Lines, and your team is down by 14 points.
 You can assume that you have exactly two remaining possessions (i.e., opportunities to score), and that Detroit will score no more points.
 For those unfamiliar with American football, a touchdown is worth 6 points.Read more

-This is an applied course for social scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
-The focus of the course is on generating reproducible research through the use of programming languages and version control software.Read more
+This is an applied course for data scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
+The focus of the course is on generating reproducible research using programming languages and version control software.Read more